Print Friendly

 Show/Hide English translation

 My name is Mauricio.
 I am from the city of Austin in the United States.
 I am a student at the university.
 Everyday I go to the university.
 When I get up, I eat.
-Then I go to school.
+Then I go to the university.
 I walk.
 I like my town.
-When I arrive at school, I have K’iche’ class.
+When I arrive at school, I have my K’iche’ class.
 My teacher’s name is tat Wel.
-In class, we talk with our teacher.
+In class, we talk with our teacher in K’iche’.
 I like my K’iche’ class a lot!

 KEMCHI’Grammar